odds-get-evened/request-chain/README_peer_ui.md

-# Blockchain Peer - GUI Version
+# RequestChain Peer - GUI Version

 Tkinter-based UI for the blockchain peer with menubar, modal dialogs, and automatic background monitoring.